 While a large part of the GDPR regulation focuses on how companies look after their consumers’ data, your company will also have to apply the GDPR standards to employee data.

 Staff must be informed of the new rules and adequately trained to handle customer data under the new guidelines, but HR will also have to review staff contracts, employee consent, data storage, and other aspects relating to employee data to ensure internal data procedures are also compliant with the GDPR.

 GDPR for US Companies: Conclusion

-As you can see, this new EU data privacy regulation is going to touch on almost every aspect of your business.
-Fortunately, the implications of GDPR for US companies is going to have the same impact on all of your competitors’ activities.
 Your teams will need to work together on this common problem in a cohesive manner.
-Your whole organization will need to remain aware of the implications of GDPR even after your company has achieved compliance to maintain adherence to the law.
+The entire organization will need to remain aware of the implications of the GDPR even after your company has achieved compliance to maintain adherence to the law.

 This new regulation will take time to understand in detail and the “privacy equivalent of SOX” is going to have a significant impact on US companies that sell products or services to EU customers.

 Some marketers are seeing the GDPR as an opportunity to distinguish their company’s value proposition from that of their competitors.
 It would be wise to start preparing the work now that could lead to your company building a sustainable competitive advantage in the market and avoid the reputational damage that could follow should your company be found to be non-compliant.